cutefluffyfox/text-detoxification/reports/FinalSolution.md

 even on it is could take hours per epoch).

 P.S.
 On my GPU 1 minute of epoch is approximately `16000` iterations.
-So to make training reasonable I set Dataset split value to `384000` (approximately 24 minutes).
+So to make training reasonable I set Dataset split value to `384000` (approximately 24 minutes per epoch).

+P.P.S.
+My best model took 11 hours to train and at least 5 unsuccessful tries due to CUDA memory limitation

 ![img.png](figures/training_example.png)

 # Inference

 And final step to test model is to make inference page.
-Define dataset, vocab, checkpoint, tokenizer and max sentence size the same as in training/preprocessing steps.
+Chose checkpoint, tokenizer same as in preprocessing step and max sentence size.
 Chose any device (as inference is only for 1 sentence, it doesn't really matter in terms of speed).

 Everything that really matters is to write any message in 'Textbox for inference messages' and